-Like the original, the Waza Craft successor VB-2W utilizes an all-analog design to perfectly reproduce the beloved vibrato effect.
+Like the original, the Waza Craft successor VB-2W utilizes an all-analog design to reproduce the beloved vibrato effect perfectly.
 In addition to keeping the classic sound, the new pedal offers an innovative new vibrato mode and real-time control function for enhanced expression.

 There is a switch on the pedal that allows users to opt for the Standard mode that reproduces the sound of the original and the Custom mode that emphasizes modulation, in which the frequency response also changes.